trallard/pitaya_smoothie/README.md

  <tr><td><sup> Follow Tania's #FOSS work on GitHub <a href='https://github.com/trallard'>@trallard</a> — Say Hi on Twitter <a href="https://twitter.com/ixek/">@ixek</a></sup></td><td align='center'> <a target="_blank" href='https://bitsandchips.me/'>👋 </a></td></tr>
 </table>

+:sparkle: If you wish to disable italics, there is now a no-italic theme available.
+You will have access to both, select **Pitaya Smoothie No Italics** as your color theme.

 ## Installation <img alt="cog" src="./images/settings.svg" width="50"/>